 Both head-mounted and head-fixed preparations have their advantages, but also limitations.
 Mice carrying a head-mounted device can move in a three-dimensional environment.
 However, their movement is constrained by the weight and length of the attached cables.
 Moreover, the performance of a head-mounted microscope is greatly compromised by miniaturization.
 This approach works best for studying neuronal networks (with relatively low resolution) within a limited field of view of a pre-implanted endoscopic probe.

-In head-fixed mice, brain activity can be studied at a cellular or subcellular level with high-resolution multi-color microscopy methods or single-cell electrophysiology.
-However, head-fixed mice move in only one or two dimensions, their natural head movements are restricted and vestibular inputs are compromised (Thurley and Ayaz, 2016).
-A popular combination of an air-lifted Styrofoam ball with a virtual reality allows tracking the animal’s movement, creating and controlling very complex virtual environments.
-However, the sensory input is missing, virtual reality systems tend to be expensive, and the ball is not easily compatible with most commercial two-photon microscopes.
+In head-fixed mice, researchers can study brain activity at a cellular or subcellular level using high-resolution multi-color microscopy methods or single-cell electrophysiology.
+However, head-fixed mice move in only one or two dimensions, their natural head movements are restricted, and vestibular inputs are compromised (Thurley and Ayaz, 2016).
+A popular combination of an air-lifted Styrofoam ball with virtual reality (VR) allows tracking the animal’s movement, creating and controlling very complex virtual environments.
+Unfortunately, the sensory input is missing, VR systems tend to be expensive, and the ball is not easily compatible with most two-photon microscopes.

 Contact us using a form below for a free consultation on how to combine various approaches or selecting the one that best suits your experimental needs.
 Please also tell us if we have missed something in this article.